Horace Mann Elementary second graders got a hands-on toy-building lesson from “Mr. Toymaker,” Rick Hartman.

 Lake Washington School District (LWSD) is growing rapidly.
 LWSD has grown from the sixth largest school district in the state to the second largest district in just five years.
 LWSD’s October 1 student enrollment was over 31,000 students, 1,100 more students than last year.
-For the last 11 years, from 2008 to 2019, the district’s enrollment grew by approximately 667 students each year.
+For the last 11 years, from 2008 to 2019, the district’s enrollment grew by an average of 667 students each year.
 That is the size of a large elementary school.
-A total of 7,339 more students are in LWSD schools today than 11 years ago, representing 31 percent growth.
+A total of 7,337 more students are in LWSD schools today than 11 years ago, representing 31 percent growth.

 - In 2014, LWSD formed a 63-member Long-Term Facility Task Force to help develop a plan to address the district’s facility challenges.

 - The Task Force reviewed the district’s facility needs and developed recommendations to reduce overcrowding, accommodate a rapidly growing student enrollment and continue to provide quality learning environments and experiences for our students.
 Staff and community members provided feedback throughout the process.

 - In November 2015, the Task Force recommended a long-term strategy through 2029-30, which prioritized building new schools and enlarging aging schools to address capacity needs.